Personnel and Divisions

 Patrol Division

-The Claremore Police Department Patrol Division is made up of 29 officers, commanded by the Operations Captain, Milburn Litterell.
-Patrol officers are responsible for crime prevention, emergency response, traffic enforcement and accident investigation.
-In addition, the division includes specialty units such as advanced traffic investigators and community-oriented details.
+The Claremore Police Department Patrol Division is comprised of 34 officers, commanded by Support Division Captain, Milburn Litterell, and Operations Captain, Jamie Starling.
+Patrol officers are responsible for crime prevention, emergency response, traffic enforcement, and accident investigation.
+In addition, the division includes advanced traffic investigators and community engagement units.

 Litterell, Milburn